blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 I glossed over this earlier, but you may have noticed a couple of variables related to fonts above the color variables defined in `simple.css`.
 One of them, `--sans-font`, is responsible for most of the text on the page (the other one, `--mono-font`, is used for things like showing code, as I am doing in this paragraph).

 If you aren't familiar, _sans-serif_ fonts are those that don't have _serifs_, the little feet-like protrusions you find on other fonts like Times New Roman.
-Simple uses this font for most text on the page by default, but we can override that variable with whatever we want.
+Simple uses the `--sans-font` variable for most text on the page by default, but we can override it with whatever we want.

 First, let’s talk about fonts on the web.